sandstorm-io/sandstorm/docs/administering/install-script.md

 - `BASE_URL=http://local.sandstorm.io:6080`
 - `BIND_IP=127.0.0.1` (or `BIND_IP=0.0.0.0` if you pass `-e`)

+and other defaults.
+One way to get a fully-automated install is to use `-d`, accept all defaults, and stop Sandstorm, modify `/opt/sandstorm/sandstorm.conf` to your liking, and then start Sandstorm.

+Another way is to request specific custom behavior from `install.sh`.

 ### Environment variables to request custom behavior

 Over the time we have spent maintaining the install script, we hae found it easier to provide